Cambia; Dyloject [DSC]; Voltaren-XR [DSC]; Zipsor; Zorvolex

 Tablets and capsules:

-- If you take this drug with food, it may not work as well.
-Talk with your doctor.
+- If you give this drug with food, it may not work as well.
+Talk with the doctor.

-- Empty contents of packet into 2 to 4 tablespoons (30 to 60 mL) of water, mix well, and drink it right away.
+- Empty contents of packet into 2 to 4 tablespoons (30 to 60 mL) of water, mix well, and have your child drink it right away.

 - It is given as a shot into a vein.